U.S. fund managers brace for trade war with focus on pricing power

 Lamar Villere, a portfolio manager at New Orleans-based Villere & Co, said that he has been reducing his exposure of small and mid-cap companies with international revenues and is focusing more on those that dominate their domestic niche in order to offer protection from the effects of tariffs.

-He also has been adding to online higher education company 2U Inc (TWOU.O) and Axon Enterprise Inc (AAXN.O), the parent company behind the Taser brand of non-lethal weapons and body cameras used by police departments, because both are dominant players that also have recurring revenue streams from long-term contracts.
+He also has been adding to online higher education company 2U Inc and Axon Enterprise Inc, the parent company behind the Taser brand of non-lethal weapons and body cameras used by police departments, because both are dominant players that also have recurring revenue streams from long-term contracts.

 Shares of 2U are up 34.8 percent for the year, while shares of Axon are up 63 percent for the year to date.